RealLukeMartin/Omega-Ruby-Environment/readme.md

-#Omega 4 Theme Ruby Set Up For Yosemite OS X
+#Omega 4 Ruby Set Up For Yosemite OS X

 #### Steps assume you are starting from scratch, but you may already have some dependencies.